hylandtechoutreach/senior-project/Git/Intro/MakeAGitHubAccount.md

 1. Lastly, make sure to verify your email.
 GitHub should have sent an email to the email address you provided, and all you have to do is find it and click the **Verify email address** button
     ![](https://i.imgur.com/QTqe7gH.png)

+## Next Steps
 That's it!
 Now you have a GitHub account.
+Next, [create and clone a repository](CreateAndCloneARepository.md)!